 DART (Dial-A-Ride Transportation) provides paratransit service for people who cannot access or use Community Transit's fixedroute bus service due to a disability or condition.

-DART is like fixed-route bus in that passengers ride with other people, traveling to destinations within 3/4 of a mile of Community Transit's local fixed-route bus service, and traveling during the same hours the buses go to those destinations.
-These areas along the local bus routes are called "ADA corridors."
+DART is like fixed-route bus in

+that passengers ride with other

+people, traveling to destinations

+Transit's local fixed-route bus

+service, and traveling during

+the same hours the buses go to

+those destinations.
+These areas

+along the local bus routes are

+called "ADA corridors."
 Eligible riders can schedule trips using Community Transit DART mobile app or by calling.

-Flexible fixed-route bus service
+OPERATING PRINCIPLES Flexible fixed-route bus service